Was the Death of Meriwether Lewis a Murder or Suicide?

 In the early hours of the 11th, Mrs. Grinder was awoken by gunshots.
 One version of the story states that she went into Lewis’s room immediately and found him bleeding from two gunshot wounds, one in the head.
 Another version says that she waited two hours, out of fear, before investigating the cause of the gunfire.

 Either way, the result was the same.
 Famed explorer Meriwether Lewis died before sunrise.

-Almost immediately, everyone believed Lewis had killed himself.
+Almost immediately, everyone believed the death of Meriwether Lewis to be a suicide.
 His “deranged” behavior and unhappiness with his current life pointed that way.
 Even his fellow explorer William Clark said that “I fear the weight of his mind has overcome him.”

 But soon after, there were doubts.
 Knowing the reputation of the Natchez Trace, some believed he could have been the victim of a robbery.
 He was known to have left on his travels with $120 (a huge sum at the time), but that money was never found on him or among his possessions.
 Could Mrs. Grinder have killed him and taken the money?
 Or had he taken a late night stroll outside the inn and been overcome by thieves?

 Others plainly stated that it was not in his character to commit suicide.